For your chance to win your very own signed copy of Simon Singh's Code Book try out your codebreaking skills with the "Code of the Week".

 The plaintext letters are split into pairs: DI GR AP HC IP HE RX

-The ciphertext would be: QY TP NR UE VR UC EJ
+The ciphertext is: QY TP NR UE VR UC EJ